I really should have heeded the diabetes warning signs.

 Another 5.7 million are pre-diabetic and don't even know it.

 As Jessica's mom and a type 2 diabetic myself, I've always been very aware of the genetic risk factors for diabetes.
-(Although the diabetes warning signs aren't always evident, they were with Jess.)
+(Although the diabetes warning signs are not always evident, they were with Jess.)

-I've tried to keep my eyes open to the early signs and symptoms, and I did go over the symptoms of diabetes type 2 with Jess, when she was younger, with the hope she might recognize them should they present themselves.
+I've tried to keep my eyes open for the early signs and symptoms, and I did go over the symptoms of diabetes type 2 with Jess when she was younger, hoping she might recognize them should they present themselves.

 -Unfortunately, Jessica and I have never been as close as I would like, and like a lot of kids, it was in one ear and out the other.
 I don't think she really believed anything could ever happen to her.

 You would have thought the early warning signs would have been enough to get Jess thinking about the possibilities, but they weren't.

 -It took another fainting episode to finally get her to open up and tell me about it, and to set up a visit with the doctor.
 (She never even mentioned the other spells until after the last one)

 When she finally did get the glucose test, she learned that she was pre-diabetic.
 If only we'd taken the diabetes warning signs more seriously.

 -In addition, risk factors for diabetes in young people are: